CCPA | Seers Article

 Q,No.1 Does CCPA apply to SME businesses?

 Size of the organisation does not really matter here.
 However, there are certain criteria set by CCPA, if you meet them, then, CCPA applies to you.
-The criteria is mentioned above.
+The criteria are mentioned above.

 Q.No.2 What are the penalties for non-compliance?